nitrotm/virtualbox-php/README.md

   sudo make VBOX_PATH=/usr/lib/virtualbox install
   ```

-  This will install VboxXML into Virtualbox's directory.
+  This will install VboxXML into VirtualBox's directory.

 - Deploy the web frontend located in www into a webserver and set options in include/config.inc.php

+- Install the resources you need (like dvd/floppy/hdd images).

 ## License